the cycle of hyperpigmentation

 - Hormonally-induced hyperpigmentation occurs secondary to hormonal fluctuations, including pregnancy, oral contraceptives, thyroid dysfunction, and menopause, and is found in large patches located on the jawline, upper lip, cheeks, and forehead.

 - Post-inflammatory induced hyperpigmentation occurs following an injury to the epidermis, such as a cut or burn, and looks like a dark area at the site of trauma.

 The key is to understand the process of melanin formation in the skin.
 Once we understand the cycle of pigment deposition, it’s easier to understand what works and what doesn’t in treating it.
-Bear with me as I get a bit technical for a few minutes:
+Bear with us as we get a bit technical for a few minutes:

 Melanocytes are cells located in the bottom layer of the epidermis.
 They produce melanin, the pigment responsible for the color of the skin.
 Melanocytes are activated by events such as sun exposure, inflammation, pregnancy, and aging.
 This triggers a chain reaction of events within the cell beginning with the enzyme tyrosinase.
 Tyrosinase then mediates the synthesis of melanin.
 Melanin-filled melanosomes are deposited into keratinocytes (the main cell type in the epidermis), resulting in pigmentation.

 Now that we know the cycle of hyperpigmentation, it becomes easier to understand how to treat it.
 The key is to target each step in the cycle to break the chain reaction which results in pigment deposition.